FMSoftCN/hybridos/README.md

 HybridOS provides a new software stack for IoT applications:

-* A new implemantaion for common server, such as MQTT, WebSocket, HTTP, CoAP, and streaming servers.
+* A new implementation for common server, such as MQTT, WebSocket, HTTP, CoAP, and streaming servers.
 HybridOS provides a different architecture for the implementation of the servers: any HybridOS app or service can register and work as a real service provider or a request provider